focardozom/DocumentData/README.md

 # DocumentData

-DocumentData is a specialized R package designed for documenting datasets efficiently and effectively.
-This package streamlines the process of creating comprehensive metadata, ensuring your datasets are well-documented and easier to understand for both current and future use.
+`DocumentData` is an R package designed to facilitate dataset documentation during package creation.
+This package provides a *roxygen2-style* documentation skeleton with pre-filled information, saving time on typing and reducing the likelihood of errors.
+This feature promotes the generation of well-structured and standardized documentation, which is essential for efficient data management and usability.

 # Install